 - The Baraka Fund has taken over the country’s smallest bank – City Finance.

 - The NSE has announced that they have fully paid all Francis Thuo client claims as at November 30 2007

 - CFC Bank is looking for stock agents in all provinces of the country.

-– The association of Kenya insurers has announced that from next year all premiums must be paid before any cover is provided
+- The Association of Kenya Insurers (AKI) has announced that from next year all premiums must be paid before any cover is provided

 A sign of changing trends as people seem to have forgotten that they have bottles at home.
 And now the bottlers want them back and are willing to pay cash for you to scrounge around the houses and surrender their empty bottles.